joe7575/pdp13/manuals/manualXL_EN.md

 - Terminal mode 1 with line-by-line output of texts

 The terminal also has additional keys with the following coding: `RTN` = 26,` ESC` = 27, `F1` = 28,` F2` = 29, `F3` = 30,` F4` = 31.
-`RTN` or the value 26 is sent if only" enter "has been pressed without first entering characters in the input line.
+`RTN` or the value 26 is sent if only "enter" has been pressed without first entering characters in the input line.

 The following sys commands are available for the terminal: